-Vitamins B12 and B6, Folate and Memory Loss
+Vitamins B12 and B6, Folate, and Memory Loss

 A vitamin B12 deficiency can interfere with nerve function and cause confusion and memory loss that resemble Alzheimer’s disease.
 A person with serious memory loss should be under the care of a doctor, but the doctor may discover that the solution to the patient’s problem is to take vitamin B12 supplements.

-Older people (those over sixty years of age) are most like to develop a low vitamin B12 level in their bodies.
+Older people (those over sixty years of age) are most likely to develop a low vitamin B12 level in their bodies.
 In order to be absorbed through the lining of the small intestine, vitamin B12 must first be separated from food.
 The stomach must be sufficiently acidic for this separation to happen.
-Older people may have low stomach acid, which hinders the extraction of vitamin B12 from food.
+Older people may have low stomach acid, which hinders the extraction of the vitamin from food.
 Once the vitamin is removed from the food, it must bind with intrinsic factor, a substance made by the stomach lining, in order to be absorbed.
 Older people may not make enough intrinsic factor.

 Inadequate vitamin B12 absorption can lead to other problems, such as anemia.
-If a person's diet contains insufficient amounts of vitamin B12, folate (or folic acid) and vitamin B6, a substance called homocysteine may build up in the body.
+If a person's diet contains insufficient amounts of vitamin B12, folate (or folic acid), and vitamin B6, a substance called homocysteine may build up in the body.
 Homocysteine has been shown to impair memory.
 It also raises the risk of a heart attack or stroke.

 Vitamin B12 in Food and Supplements

 In supplements, vitamin B12 is not attached to food and is therefore unaffected by insufficient stomach acid.
 If a large enough dose of vitamin B12 is taken, some can be absorbed even without intrinsic factor.
 A person shouldn't take massive doses of the vitamin without a doctor’s advice, however.